A Daughter of the Seine

-A Daughter of the Seine: The Life of Madame Roland is a biography written for children by Jeanette Eaton.
+A Daughter of the Seine: The Life of Madame Roland is a children's historical fiction biography written and illustrated by Jeanette Eaton.
 It recounts the life story of Marie-Jeanne Roland de la Platière, an influential figure in the French Revolution.
 Born in relative obscurity, she became a prominent Girondist and was executed in one of Robespierre's purges.
 The biography was first published in 1929 and was a Newbery Honor recipient in 1930.